Skip to main content

 What this means:

-The system needs clear boundaries around what it can see, store, and retrieve.
+The system needs clear rules for what it can see, retrieve, remember, and produce.

 Why this matters: